Digital television in Malaysia: Analogue switch-off

-Television broadcasts in analogue are originally scheduled for 2017, but the transition will be completed after the full-out of the digital platform.
-As announced by the Malaysian Communications and Multimedia Commission (MCMC) in late September, the full digital transition to be completed on 31 October 2019, the date where analog TV broadcast for remaining states Sabah and Sarawak will end.
-The switch over in West Malaysia are fully completed on 1 October at 12:30 AM (UTC+8), while the final switch over in East Malaysia are completed on 31 October also at 12:30 AM as scheduled.
-This marks the end of analogue television broadcast in Malaysia with the country also becomes the third country in Southeast Asia after Singapore and Brunei to undergo successful transition to digital television broadcast.
+Analogue television broadcasts were eventually rescheduled for 2017, but the transition was completed after the full rollout of the digital platform.
+The Malaysian Communications and Multimedia Commission (MCMC) announced in late September that the full digital transition would be completed on 31 October 2019, the date when analogue TV broadcasting for the remaining states of Sabah and Sarawak would end.
+The switchover in West Malaysia was fully completed on 1 October at 12:30 AM (UTC+8), while the final switchover in East Malaysia was completed on 31 October, also at 12:30 AM as scheduled.
+This marked the end of analogue television broadcasting in Malaysia, making it the third country in Southeast Asia, after Singapore and Brunei, to undergo a successful transition to digital television.

 Paid terrestrial television

-In 2006, U Television, formerly MiTV, is scheduled to roll out broadcast services in the H.264 video format according to DVB-T, for better picture quality and more efficient frequency bandwidth usage, after having failed in an earlier venture with the IPTV-over-UHF system previously.
+In 2006, U Television (formerly MiTV) was scheduled to roll out broadcast services in the H.264 video format according to DVB-T standards to achieve better picture quality and more efficient frequency bandwidth usage, after an earlier venture with an IPTV-over-UHF system failed.

 Broadband and IPTV

-DETV, a new paid television provider owned by REDtone, provides television and video-on-demand services on the IPTV platform, targeting the Chinese audiences in Malaysia.
+DETV, a paid television provider owned by REDtone, provides television and video-on-demand services on the IPTV platform, targeting Chinese Malaysian audiences.

-TM launched its IPTV services, branded as Hypp.TV in the fourth quarter of 2009, and has completed its trials with 1,000 selected households in Klang Valley, Penang and Kulim, Kedah.
+TM launched its IPTV services, branded as Hypp.TV, in the fourth quarter of 2009, having completed trials with 1,000 selected households in the Klang Valley, Penang, and Kulim, Kedah.
 The service began in March 2010.
-However, due to the service being tied down to their Unifi fiber-to-the-home service, availability remains limited to areas covered by the national fiber rollout.
+However, because the service is tied to TM's Unifi fibre-to-the-home service, availability remains limited to areas covered by the national fibre rollout.

 Mobile television

-Mobile television was introduced in Malaysia with video streaming services by mobile telecommunications providers such as Maxis and DiGi, to users of mobile phones with 3G or similar technologies.
-Maxis TV now offers more than 20 channels to Maxis 3G subscribers who own compatible mobile phones.
-Yet, Maxis is expected to roll out broadcast mobile TV services based on DVB-H in the near future.
+Mobile television was introduced in Malaysia via video streaming services from mobile telecommunications providers such as Maxis and DiGi, available to users of mobile phones with 3G or similar technologies.
+Maxis TV offers more than 20 channels to Maxis 3G subscribers with compatible mobile phones.
+Maxis was also expected to roll out broadcast mobile TV services based on DVB-H.

 U Mobile also provides broadcast mobile TV to users of selected 3G phones, also based on DVB-H.

-In October 2008, Astro launched Astro Mobile TV which currently provides 18 channels, all of which are mobile versions of existing Astro TV channels, including seven in-house channels.
-This service is only available to Maxis subscribers with compatible 2.5G or 3G handsets, and does not reprise its role from Maxis TV cable television.
+In October 2008, Astro launched Astro Mobile TV, which currently provides 18 channels.
+All are mobile versions of existing Astro TV channels, including seven in-house channels.
+This service is available only to Maxis subscribers with compatible 2.5G or 3G handsets and does not replace Maxis TV cable television.

-In 2012, HyppTV launched the HyppTV Everywhere service to counter the lack of fiber coverage.
-Initially only available to Unifi subscribers, the service was opened up to the public to compensate for the limited Unifi coverage.
+In 2012, HyppTV launched the HyppTV Everywhere service to counter the lack of fibre coverage.
+Initially available only to Unifi subscribers, the service was opened to the general public to compensate for limited Unifi coverage.